-Reference : Molecular dissection of a quantitative trait locus: A phenylalanine-to-tyrosine substitu...
+Reference : Molecular dissection of a quantitative trait locus: a phenylalanine-to-tyrosine subst...

 Scientific journals : Article

 Life sciences : Genetics & genetic processes Life sciences : Veterinary medicine & animal health